Exploring Simple and Transferable Recognition-Aware Image Processing: Methods

 \subsection{Unsupervised Optimization of Recognition Loss}

-The solution mentioned above requires semantic labels available for training images, which however, may not be satisfied all the time.
-In this case, we could instead resort to regress the recognition model's output of the target image $R(I^k_{target})$, given the target images $\{I^k_{target}\}$ at hand, and that the recognition model $R$ is pretrained and fixed.
-The recognition objective in Eqn. \ref{eqn:recog_loss} changes to
+The solution above requires category labels for training images, which however, may not be always available.
+In this case, we could regress the recognition model's output of the target image $R(I^k_{target})$, The recognition objective changes to where $l_{dis}$ is a distance measure between two of $R$'s outputs (e.g., $L_2$ distance, KL divergence).

-where $l_{dis}$ is a distance metric between $R$'s output given input of processed image $P \left(I^k_{in}\right)$ and ground truth target image $I^k_{target}$.
-For example, when $R$ is a classification model and outputs a probability distribution over classes, $l_{dis}$ could be the KL divergence or simply a $L_2$ distance.
-During evaluation, the output of $R$ is still compared to the ground truth semantic label $S^k$.
 We call this approach ``unsupervised RA''.
-Note that it is only ``unsupervised'' for training model $P$, but not necessarily for the model $R$.
+Note that it is only unsupervised for training model $P$, but not necessarily for the model $R$.
 The (pre)training of the model $R$ is not our concern since in our problem setting $R$ is a given trained model, and it can be trained either with or without full supervision.
-Unsupervised RA is related to the ``knowledge distillation'' paradigm \citep{kd} used for network model compression, where the output of a large model is used to guide the output of a small model, given the same input images.
-Instead we use the same recognition model $R$ but guide the upstream processing model to generate desirable images.
+Unsupervised RA is related to the ``knowledge distillation'' paradigm \cite{kd} used for network model compression, where the output of a large model is used to guide a small model, given the same input images.
+Instead we use the same recognition model $R$, but guide the upstream processing model to generate desirable images.
 It is also related to the perceptual loss/feature loss used in \cite{johnson2016perceptual, srgan}, where the feature distance is minimized instead of output distance.
 We provide a comparison in Section \ref{subsec:alternatives}.